 Every location is open Monday through Friday, and local residents can find their nearest location via the Fairfax County Public Schools interactive map.
 There are currently over 45 locations offering meals for local children in Fairfax County.
 For a list of all pickup locations and more information, please visit fcps.edu.

-Loudoun County Public Schools (LCPS) will expand and extend free meals to local children, Monday to Friday, at multiple school locations and pickup locations across the county.
+Loudoun County Public Schools (LCPS) continues to expand and extend free meals to local children, Monday to Friday, at multiple school locations and pickup locations across the county.

 School-based meal service will be provided from 8 a.m. to 1 p.m., and students will be allowed two meals per day (breakfast and lunch) and will be permitted to pick up both meals simultaneously if desired.

-As of the news of the statewide closure, MCPS has not yet informed local residents on nutrition service updates.
-Please check back on Wednesday, March 25 for more information.
-Manassas City Public Schools will be offering breakfasts and lunches available to all students Monday through Friday, which began March 18, through Friday, April 3.
-Pickup will take place from 11:30 a.m. to 12:30 p.m. at Osbourn High School, George C. Round Elementary School and Weems Elementary School.
-All students are eligible through the age of 18.
+Prior to spring break, Manassas City Public Schools was offering up to five breakfasts and lunches available to all students Monday through Friday, offered through Friday, April 3.
+Pick-up took place from 11:30 a.m. to 12:30 p.m. at Osbourn High School, George C. Round Elementary School and Weems Elementary School.
+All students were eligible through the age of 18.
 For more information, please visit mcpsva.org.

 Check out our more local coverage on COVID-19 (coronavirus) here.